xhexhex/Chester/doc/fen-validation.md

     The PPF (piece placement field, the first of the six FEN string fields) doesn't match the regex `^r/r/r/r/r/r/r/r$` where `r` stands for `[KkQqRrBbNnPp12345678]{1,8}`.
-5. FEN_STR_PPF_CONSECUTIVE_DIGITS_ERROR
+5.  `FEN_PPF_CONSECUTIVE_DIGITS_ERROR`
     The PPF contains consecutive digits such as "12".
 As digits in a PPF represent consecutive empty squares and the maximum number of empty squares in a rank is eight, only one digit is needed to express a particular number of consecutive empty squares.
-6. FEN_STR_PPF_RANK_SUM_ERROR
+6.  `FEN_PPF_RANK_SUM_ERROR`
     One (or more) of the ranks of the PPF has a rank sum not equal to eight.
+    The rank sum means the square count of the rank.
+The PPF ranks "8", "RNBQKBNR" and "r1q1b2n" all have a rank sum of eight whereas the rank sum of "pp2pp" is 6.
-7. FEN_STR_ACF_ERROR
+7.  `FEN_ACF_ERROR`
-	The active color field (the second of the six fields) is something else than "w" or "b".
+    The ACF (active color field) is something else than "w" or "b".
 8. FEN_STR_CAF_ERROR
 	The castling availability field (the third of the six fields) is a string not included in the following 16-element set: